->> EXCEPTIONAL EXTENSION - EARLY BOOKING: Book your stay of at least 7 nights on our website before March 31st 2022 and get 5% discount on the package AND FREE booking fees <<
+>> EARLY BOOKING: Book your stay at least 7 nights before 31th January and get up to 10% discount off the base price ... and the booking fees are FREE <<

 The Paleolithic: glacial period, characterized by the presence, in Périgord, of reindeer and mammoths, whose traces are found in the paintings and engravings of some famous caves of the department (Rouffignac, Lascaux, etc.).